docknetwork/dock-tutorials/did-resolving/README.md

 # Resolving DIDs
-DIDs are no good being written to the chain and not being able to read it back, so we need a way to resolve DIDs in order to perform verification with them.
+In the last tutorial we learned how to write a DID to the chain.
+However DIDs are no good being written to the chain and not being able to read it back, so we need a way to resolve DIDs in order to perform verification with them.
 DIDs can be resolved either by:
 - Querying the Dock chain
 - Submitting a HTTP request to the universal DID resolver
 - Or a custom, user-defined resolver.

 To begin with, we need to define a few imports and connect to a node.
-However, this is only because we will be writing a Dock DID and querying form the chain.
+However, this is only because we will be writing a Dock DID and querying from the chain.
 If you don't need direct chain access, you don't need to connect to a node and can use the universal resolver or your own class.
 Start with a base script like we have in other tutorials to connect to a node:
 ```javascript
 // Import some utils from Polkadot JS
 import { randomAsHex } from '@polkadot/util-crypto';